HPL molecule artwork free to use and modify.

 Also involved are close associates Drs Albert Mensah and Judith Bowman of Mensah Medical.
 Many other physicians have received training in methods derived from the primary research though other channels at levels depending on their levels of qualification and how up-to-date and comprehensive the training institutions are.
 Of these others no assessment can be made by the author, not having had the experience of any of their care.

-It is through this treatment that, barring other health complications, it may be possible to safely reduce or even cease the use of pharmaceutical medications such as was achieved in the author’s case, with an increase in well-being and productivity.
+It is through this treatment that it may be possible to safely reduce or even cease the use of pharmaceutical medications such as was achieved in the author’s case.
 Of course, Pyrrole Disorder is seldom found alone but often in combination with the methylation and copper disorders as was also the case with the author.
 These will be discussed in other articles.

 The people who are conducting the valuable clinical research are operating from public charities which are funded to a large extent from the fees charged to the physicians training with them.
 There are not enough resources to conduct the level of pure research required to extend the understanding of the mechanisms involved, or to conduct the required complex trials which would facilitate the acceptance of this paradigm back into the “mainstream” of Medicine from which it was ‘exiled’ in 1973.
 Interestingly, it seems that other researchers and academics are coming to the same conclusions perhaps even independently.